-You could move through a block slice-by-slice, drawing an ROI on each slice where the object appears.
+You could move through a block, slice-by-slice, and draw an ROI on each slice where the object appears.
 However, the Volume Segmenter app provides several automated tools that can help with segmenting an object across slices.
 These automated options process only the slices within a block.

 To use interpolation to speed up labeling, you must first manually label the region on two slices.
 For example, create a label on one slice and use the same process to define the label on another slice.
 The app places two bars on the slider, using the color associated with the label, to indicate the slices with defined ROIs.

-With the object defined on two slices, select Auto Interpolate.
+With the object defined on two slices, click Auto Interpolate.
 The app automatically defines the ROI on all the intervening slides.
-The app uses a solid blue bar to indicate that all the slices in that range have ROIs.
+The app uses a solid blue bar to indicate that all the slices have ROIs.

 Alternatively, after defining an ROI on two slices, click Manually Interpolate.
 With this option, the app opens the Manually Interpolate dialog box.
 You select the two regions from which you want to interpolate, Region One and Region Two.
 By default, the dialog box opens on a slice on which you have defined a region.
 To select the first region, click Region One.
 Navigate to the other slice on which you have defined a region, using the slider or by clicking the blue indicator above the slider.
 To select the second region, click Region Two.
 After selecting both regions, click Run to interpolate the ROI on all intervening slices.

 Use Automation to Refine Labels and Perform Custom Processing